brozie/jobqueue/README.md

 RabbitMQ is written in Erlang and it works asynchronously and that was an important thing when we chose.
 RabbitMQ implements AMQP (Advanced Message Queuing Protocol) which is a standard message protocol and almost every language has a module that supports it.
 We use PHP and Node.js based modules.
 In our decision played a serious role, that RabbitMQ has a fancy webUI.

-Redis: We could have chosen Redis also, but it wouldn't be the best solution for that type of use.

-ZeroMQ: We tried it, and it was really fast, but... it would need much more development and it couldn't support message routing.

 ##How it works